 There are no restrictions on the use of own funds other than AUD 5m which must be held in Australia in support of STL's Australian insurance branch.
-The amount of own funds is available to cover the SCR and the MCR.
+The amount of own funds available to cover the SCR is £37.6m, while the amount of own funds available to cover the MCR is £34.4m (Tier 3 deferred tax own funds cannot be used to cover the MCR).